vn6295337/poc-agent-function-calling/docs/architecture.md

 ## System Overview

-The Incident Triage Agent is an autonomous system that uses LLM function calling to classify IT incidents and recommend mitigation procedures.
+The IT Service Desk Agent is an autonomous system that uses LLM function calling to classify IT incidents and recommend mitigation procedures.
 The architecture prioritizes reliability through multi-provider fallback, deterministic function execution, and structured output validation.

 ## High-Level Architecture